percona/pmm-doc/docs/using/alerting.md

 To set up a communication channel:

 1. Open the new **Communication** tab under **Configuration > Settings**.
 2. Choose whether you want to configure the settings for **Email** or **Slack** sender channel.
-Webhook and PagerDury can be configured when adding the notification channel.
+Webhook and PagerDuty can be configured when adding the notification channel.
     - For **Email**, fill in the details of your SMTP email server.
 Enforce TLS encryption if your SMTP server requires this, then click **Test** to confirm that you can connect to the SMTP server with the current settings.
     - For **Slack**, specify the Slack Webhook URL to use.
 Currently, you can only configure one Slack channel for each Slack URL.
 3. Click **Apply changes** to save your settings.